-Having your computer freeze in the middle of an important project or a game can be equally frustrating and concerning.
-Freezes can cause you to lose information, corrupt files, and make running your computer nearly impossible.
+It can be equally frustrating and concerning if your computer freezes during an important project or a game.
+Freezes can cause you to lose information and corrupt files, making running your machine nearly impossible.

-Luckily, there are a few ways to identify and solve common freezing problems in Windows 10.
+Luckily, a few ways exist to identify and solve common Windows freezing problems.

 The causes for random freezing in Windows 10 fall into three main categories: driver issues, software issues, and hardware issues.
-Driver issues tend to be the easiest to fix, while hardware issues can potentially be more expensive.
+Driver issues are the easiest to fix, while hardware issues can be more expensive.

-Your drivers are, as the name implies, what “drives” certain hardware to run properly.
+As the name implies, your drivers are what “drives” certain hardware to run properly.
 They act as a go-between for your computer and the other pieces or devices, such as a video card, printer, or disk drive.

 Because of this, out-of-date or buggy drivers can cause freezes on nearly any operating system.
-Basically, your computer is getting the wrong information about devices, and so it’s responding incorrectly or not responding at all.
+Your computer is getting the wrong device information and responding incorrectly.

-You may experience freezing if your C drive is too full or if you have not updated Windows completely.
+You may experience freezing if your C drive is too full or not updated Windows completely.

-It may also be a case of too many applications vying for processing power, RAM, and disk access all at once.
+It may also be a case of too many applications vying for simultaneous processing power, RAM, and disk access.

 Some applications are simply incompatible with Windows 10 in their current state.
 This might be due to the program’s size, loading inefficiency, or tendency to run automatically on startup.
 The Microsoft team identifies McAfee, the Office Hub App, Speccy, and Acronis True Image as common culprits.

 Viruses and malware can cause serious issues, including freezing.
-Malware is any kind of dangerous software, and viruses are the most common kind of malware.
+Malware is any dangerous software, and viruses are the most common malware.

 They work similarly to biological viruses: they drop themselves into other programs and self-replicate to cause a problem by deleting or encrypting files, changing applications, or even completely disabling certain functions.

-Hardware problems can range from relatively easy environmental fixes to the most severe issues to cause freezing.
+Hardware problems can range from relatively easy environmental fixes to the most severe issues that cause freezing.
 Damaged, faulty, or old hardware can cause your computer to malfunction.

 Another cause of hardware failure and damage is electrostatic discharge.
 This happens when you’re installing new hardware without properly grounding yourself.